-We believe that these policy changes will allow our candidates to overcome barriers to employment, build the skills that they need for in-demand occupations and retain the jobs that can support them and their families.
-Investing in job seekers is a win-win scenario for both jobseekers and employers and can help Illinois make a more equitable recovery.
+We believe that these policy changes will allow our clients to overcome barriers to employment, build the skills that they need for in-demand occupations and retain the jobs that can support them and their families.
+Investing in these strategies is a win-win scenario for both jobseekers and employers and can help Illinois make a more equitable recovery.